Brian Barone: Coaching history

-Barone returned to actual coaching as assistant to former Marquette teammate and current Bradley head coach Brian Wardle at Green Bay.
-Moving up to associate head coach, Barone was expected to succeed Wardel when he left Green Bay.
+Barone returned to coaching on the bench as assistant to former Marquette teammate and current Bradley head coach Brian Wardle at Green Bay.
+Moving up to associate head coach, Barone was expected to succeed Wardle when he left Green Bay.
 It was a surprise to the college basketball community when Linc Darner was named to the post.

 After not getting the Green Bay job, Barone was named the head coach at Butler Community College, replacing his Marquette teammate Mike Bargen.